 If you’re staying at an Airbnb or if your hotel doesn’t include breakfast, we recommend going to a soda for a hearty cheap breakfast.
 All of them will have gallo pinto, the rice and beans traditional breakfast.

 Here are some of our favorite sodas in Costa Rica.
-We always eat at sodas when we’re traveling because they’re cheaper and it’s what Yeison is more used to since he is Costa Rican.
-I would say that we’ve eaten at a soda in every town in Costa Rica!
+We always eat at sodas when we travel because they’re cheaper and it’s what Yeison is more used to since he is Costa Rican.

-Los Pelones: This is our favorite soda in Playas del Coco.
-It’s buffet style and has Yeison’s favorite gallo pinto.
+- Los Pelones: This is our favorite soda in Playas del Coco.
+We love their breakfast.

-Brasilito: In Playa Brasilito.
-This is the one in the video above.
+- Brasilito: In Brasilito.
 Has good rice with shrimp and seafood.

-Tipica Las Palmares: In Montezuma.
-This is my favorite soda we’ve been to.
+- Tipica Las Palmares: In Montezuma.
 Their patacones and guacamole were amazing and it has an ocean view.

-El Arado: Great soda in Quepos near Manuel Antonio.
-They have delicious hot sauce.
+- Soda Sanchez: Great soda in Quepos near Manuel Antonio.
+We liked their breakfast.

 If you’re in San Jose, I recommend going to the Central Market in downtown.
-You can find several good sodas in side, even one that has been there for over 100 years!
+Soda Tapia is a classic.